omersafakoglu/i2ihw5/README.md

 Using Apache Ignite's SQL query features, records from the table will be queried and displayed.
 This will be achieved through a Java application.

 ## Objectives:
-Familiarization with Apache Ignite: Understand the core features and configuration of Apache Ignite.
-Data Management: Implement table creation, data insertion, and querying operations using Ignite.
-Performance Testing: Assess Ignite’s data processing and query performance, and evaluate its efficiency in managing real-time data.
-This project is designed to explore the practical applications of Apache Ignite and demonstrate its capabilities in high-performance data processing and management.
+The objective of this project is to gain a comprehensive understanding of Apache Ignite by exploring its core features and configuration.
+The project involves implementing data management operations such as table creation, data insertion, and querying within Ignite.
+Additionally, it aims to evaluate the performance of Ignite in terms of data processing and querying, assessing its efficiency for real-time data management tasks.